ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

 ## Step 2: Containerize and Deploy the Ray Serve Application

 Before deploying our MCP server, we need to set up the Ray Serve application that will power our LLM backend.
-Follow the [Ray Serve for Self-Hosted LLMs tutorial](https://gke-ai-labs.dev/docs/agentic/ray-serve/) tutorial to deploy the LLM backend.
+Follow the [Ray Serve for Self-Hosted LLMs](https://gke-ai-labs.dev/docs/agentic/ray-serve/) tutorial to deploy the LLM backend.
 Specifically, complete `Step 2: Containerize and Deploy the Ray Serve Application` from that guide.
 You can access the content of this step by running this command:

 ```bash
 cd tutorials-and-examples/ray-serve/ray-serve-vllm